-- Welcomed and given an opportunity to be involved in the life of the school - Fully informed about your child's learning - Encouraged to make an active contribution to your child's learning and be offered assistance where required - Able to support learning at home - Encouraged to express your views and be involved in forums and discussions on education related issues.
+- Welcomed and given an opportunity to be involved in the life of the school. - Fully informed about your child's learning. - Encouraged to make an active contribution to your child's learning. - Able to support learning at home. - Encouraged to express your views and involved in forums and discussions on education related issues.